VO2 max from Nonexercise Data

-This calculation of VO2max using non-exercise data (George 1997) can provide a useful initial estimate of an athlete's Vo2max.
-The data required to predict an athlete's VO2max is Gender, Weight, Height, Physical Activity Rating and Perceived Functional Ability for one and three miles.
+This calculation of VO2 max using non-exercise data (George 1997) can provide a useful initial estimate of an athlete's Vo2max.
+The necessary data to predict an athlete's VO2 max is Gender, Weight, Height, Physical Activity Rating and Perceived Functional Ability for one and three miles.

-Test validity refers to the degree to which the test actually measures what it claims to measure and the extent to which inferences, conclusions, and decisions made on the basis of test scores are appropriate and meaningful.
+Test validity refers to the degree to which the test measures what it claims to measure and the extent to which inferences, conclusions, and decisions made based on test scores are appropriate and meaningful.
 This test provides a means to monitor the effect of training on the athlete's physical development.
-For an assessment of your Vo2max see the VO2max normative data tables.
+For an assessment of your VO2 max see the VO2 max normative data tables.

 The following references provide additional information on this topic:

 If you quote information from this page in your work, then the reference for this page is:

 The following Sports Coach pages provide additional information on this topic: